 This book will help you collect all your work, decide which projects you should do first, second—and never.
 You’ll see how to tie your work to your organization’s mission and show your board, your managers, and your staff what you can accomplish and when.
 You’ll get a better view of the work you have, and learn how to make those difficult decisions, ensuring that all your strength is focused where it needs to be.

-We were down to about thirty to forty people in development.
+We were down to about forty people in development, half the number of people before the layoff.
 We had to finish the development work on the program and continue to respond to problems in the field.
 Each field problem was a crisis and required several weeks of work.
 So here I am a director, with an interim VP, people who’d been working crazy hours for months, and a release we had to get out.
 And huge problems we had to fix.
 We had to do it all.
 We had no choice.

 I said, “Well, then I’ll choose.”